snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Execute programs.md

 ### rsync

 `rsync` is a more reliable tool for copying large datasets.
 It can continue the transfer from where it left off in case of interruption.
+(PowerShell does not have this program, use `scp` or WinSCP instead.)

 The syntax for `rsync` is almost the same as `scp`: